theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Subfaction Fanatics to Damage Scalar.
 2. Black Hand Fanatic Squads can be upgraded with Tiberium Infusion with NOD or MOK Secret Shrine.
 	* Removed upgrade
-3. Fanatics contained in Black Hand Upgraded Strike teams in Global Conquest will be upgraded with Tiberium Infusion, despite not being available to the Subfaction
-	* Removed upgrade in WorldMapArmoryUpgradesAllowed
 #### Tiberium Trooper
 1. Health, speed and weapon damage values were inherited from Black Hand pre TW 1.05
 	* Changed values to match Black Hand